-Keeping the aforementioned capabilities in mind, the performance-based options in the following sub-sections allow for operational flexibility based on conformance with the provisions in sub-section 4.6.
-The specifications in those provisions define the related and interdependent systems, policies, processes or procedures designed to support the achievement of operational outcomes equivalent to that of prescriptive compliance.
-In other words, they allow for variations in "how" something is achieved as long as "what" is achieved is substantially equal to or better than prescriptive compliance.

-It is important to note that the majority of operators will follow a well-defined and prescriptive approach to alternate selection, fuel planning and EDTO.
-There will be cases, however, where operators that have made significant investments in organizational and operational systems, advanced technologies and modern aircraft seek to derive greater efficiencies from the inherent flexibility of performance-based compliance.
-In such cases, the specifications of sub-section 4.6 are designed to ensure the operator possesses the capabilities to sustain demonstrable levels of safety performance that are acceptable to the State and the operator.

-Refer to the IRM for the definition of Performance-Based Compliance.

-4.1 Alternate and Isolated Airports

-The Operator shall have a system, process and/or procedures for alternate airport selection to ensure an appropriate takeoff alternate airport is selected and specified on the OFP whenever:

-- (i) The meteorological conditions at the airport of departure are below the applicable airport operating landing minima, and/or - (ii) Other operational conditions exist that would preclude a return to the departure airport.
-(GM)

-Note: The Operator has the option of achieving conformity with the specifications of this provision using performance-based methods in accordance with applicable provisions in subsection 4.6.
-Such conformance is achievable irrespective of the specifications of this provision.

-Identified/Appeared system/process/procedures for takeoff alternate airport salection (feaus:

-ш flight planning includes assessment/selection/designation on OFP of takeoff alternate airport when meteorological/other conditions preclude flight return to departure airport).
+\triangle COI The variation options in the applicable sub-section 4 provisions allow for alternative means of compliance so long as hazards are identified and safety risk assessment processes are used to ensure safety risks are mitigated or controlled to an acceptable level \triangle e applicable sub-section 4 provisions are also designed to ensure the operator possesses the pabilities to sustain demonstrable levels of safety performance that are acceptable to the State and \otimes e operator.
+4. 1 Alte ernate and Isolated Airports ns SP 4.1.1 Th e Operator shall have a system, process and/or procedures for alternate airport selection to sure an appropriate takeoff alternate airport is selected and specified on the OFP whenever: (i) The meteorological conditions at the airport of departure are below the applicable airport operating landing minima, and/or \triangle (ii) Other operational conditions exist, as defined by the State or the Operator, that would preclude a return to the departure airport.
+(GM) \triangle Au sui te: The Operator may conform with this provision through Operational Variations approved by the thority or other variations to takeoff alternate airport selection criteria provided each variation is bjected to the Operator's SRM processes and safety performance monitoring to ensure an ceptable level of safety is maintained.
+Au ditor Actions Identified/Assessed system/process/procedures for takeoff alternate airport selection (focus: flight planning includes assessment/selection/designation on OFP of takeoff alternate airport when meteorological/other conditions preclude flight return to departure airport).
 Interviewed responsible operational control manager(s).
 Examined selected OFPs (focus: designation of takeoff alternate airport).
-Observed operational control/flight dispatch operations (focus: process for selection of takeoff alternate airports).
-Coordinated with flight operations (focus: complementary process for selection/designation of takeoff alternate airport).
-Other Actions (Specify)

-The intent of this provision is to ensure a methodology exists for the selection and specification of takeoff alternate airports when required.
-The selection of such airports is typically intended to address an operational condition (e.g. an emergency during or immediately after takeoff) that would require the flight crew to land the aircraft as soon as practicable.
-Accordingly, the applicable operating landing minima specified in the provision would typically refer to the minimum ceiling and/or visibility/runway visual range for landing with an engine inoperative as established by the operator.
+Observed operational control/flight dispatch operations (focus: process for selection of takeoff alternate airports). \triangle Coordinated with FLT auditor(s) (focus: complementary process for selection/designation of takeoff alternate airport). he Operator conforms through Operational Variation (see Note), the following additional tions apply Identified applicable variation(s) used for takeoff alternate airport selection (focus: differences from any basic requirements specified in the provision).
+Examined safety risk assessment(s) applicable to use of variation(s) (focus: consistent with applicable regulatory requirements; identification and mitigation of applicable risks).
+Examined records of safety performance monitoring applicable to use of variation(s) (focus: monitoring of risk associated with applicable variations).
+Other Actions (Specify) Gu iidance Re fer to the IRM for the definition of Operational Variations. tak ade red ope e intent of this provision is to ensure a methodology exists for the selection and specification of teoff alternate airports when required.
+The selection of such airports is typically intended to dress an operational condition (e.g. an emergency during or immediately after takeoff) that would quire the flight crew to land the aircraft as soon as practicable.
+Accordingly, the applicable erating landing minima specified in the provision would typically refer to the minimum ceiling d/or visibility/runway visual range for landing with an engine inoperative as established by the operator.